isomerpages/moe-dunmansec/_our-contacts/Financial Assistance.md

 **Application strictly via hardcopy form is required for below scenario:**

-a. families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)
+<b>a.</b> families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)

-b. family with more than 5 children in govt school
+<b>b.</b> family with more than 5 children in govt school

-c. family with more than 4 unmarried children not in govt school
+<b>c.</b> family with more than 4 unmarried children not in govt school

-d. family with more than 3 grandparents in the household
+<b>d.</b> family with more than 3 grandparents in the household

 **Note:**

-i.
-If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries. ii.
-School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.
+<b>i.</b> If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries.
+<b>ii.</b> School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.
-iii.
-Please get ready all softcopy supporting documents to be prepared in advance.
+<b>iii.</b> Please get ready all softcopy supporting documents to be prepared in advance.

 **School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.**